SpyHoodle/razerPython/README.md

 A library wrapper for controlling your razer devices easily with python

 # Setup
-At the moment, devices are stored in a dictionary in the format {"friendlyname": <Device Object>, etc..}
-You can set the friendlynames to whatever you want, as that is the name you will use to apply effects and such.
+At the moment, devices are stored in a dictionary in the format {"friendlyname": <Device Object>, etc..}\n You can set the friendlynames to whatever you want, as that is the name you will use to apply effects and such.

 Then: